 The pandemic forced thousands of schools and universities to turn to virtual learning and online classes.
 Consumers, trainers, and other professionals have similarly invested more time in online courses to either pick up new skills or to offer their expertise to others.

-This resulted in a massive surge of interest in online learning and digital coaching for 2020, a surge so large that it has implications for the industry going into 2021.
+This resulted in a massive surge of interest in online learning and digital coaching, a surge so large that it has implications for the industry going into the new year.

 For aspiring course creators, this is a blessing and a curse.
 While there’s no doubt going to be a large audience for online learning in the years to come, the market is becoming saturated with the same course topics that make it hard for newcomers to stand out.